WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 2. Do not use the same password that you have used in other places.
 Because if one password is leaked, then other ones are compromised.

-3. Try to use a mix of both uppercase and lowercase letters, numbers, and special characters (&$%@ etc.) in your password.
+3. Try to use a mix of uppercase and lowercase letters, numbers, and special characters (&$%@ etc.) in your password.

 Here is a reliable tool to [check the strength](https://www.grc.com/haystack.htm) of a RANDOMLY DERIVED password.